The Truth of Moana

 The water still beckons her.
 Her gut knows what her head has not yet comprehended – she belongs in the sea.
 It seems like it’s calling out to me, so come find me and let me know what’s beyond that line.
 Will I cross that line?
 There was a moment around 5 years ago when I just… left the shore.
 I resonate with the excitement and terror of Moana’s first venture into the sea, the wild joy of freedom followed swiftly by fear that it was all a terrible idea.

 On this journey, like Moana, I discovered competency, passion, and true friends.
 However, there was still a feeling like I might be breaking the rules.
 I did not want to go back to the land – no, never!
 Yet I felt somehow guilty for my freedom.
 What I realize now is that I was struggling with questions of identity.
-Why did I feel called forward?
+Why did I feel compelled to move forward?
 Was it rebellion or a refusal to do anything conventionally?
-Was I dishonoring God by taking up my own space?
+Or was is simply the undeniable need to not only discover who I am, but accept and love her too?

 Before the climax of the movie, Moana sings a truly beautiful song, “I Am Moana,” mentored through the process by the spirit of her grandmother.
 Her grandmother asks, “Why do you hesitate?”
 “I don’t know.”
 Moana admits.
 The grandmother continues, “Moana, do you know who you are?”